qqianfeng/panda-simulator/README.md

 #### Install ROS melodic

-Now follow the instruction from this link:
+Now follow the instruction from this link.
+Be sure to choose ros-melodic-desktop and NOT ros-melodic-desktop-full:
 [ROS melodic Installation][http://wiki.ros.org/melodic/Installation/Ubuntu]